-There was also the character of Mandrake the Magician from the newspaper comic-strip created by Flash Gordon creator Alex Raymond in 1935, a stage magician hero who employs illusions to fight crime.
+There was also the character of Mandrake the Magician from the newspaper comic-strip by Flash Gordon creator Alex Raymond in 1935, a stage magician hero who employs illusions to fight crime.
 Mandrake’s adventures have been filmed in the serial Mandrake the Magician (1939) and the unsold tv pilot Mandrake (1979).
-The tv series The Dresden Files (2007) features a magician hero who assists modern police in their cases.
+The tv series Ace of Wands (1970-2) features a stage magician with real powers fights crime and various threats, while the tv series The Dresden Files (2007) features a magician hero who assists modern police in their cases.

 Popular in recent years has been the anime series Fullmetal Alchemist (2003-4), which has spun off the anime film Full Metal Alchemist: The Sacred Star of Milos (2011) and live-action film Fullmetal Alchemist (2017) concerning the adventures of two brothers Edward and Alphonse Elric who as a result of alchemical experiments have ended with one trapped in a suit of armour and the other with his leg and arm replaced by automail.